xrcouture/interoperability/APIdocs.md

 ## Available 3D formats

+  Below are the list of 3D formats crated as per the standards of popular web2 and web3 platforms, that you can access using the API.

 <div align="center">
       <img src="https://media.discordapp.net/attachments/1087307130958250004/1104027761993060372/Group_6.png?width=1001&height=532">
 </div>

-  Below are the list of 3D formats from the MetaDrip collection

     1) Decentraland
     2) Zepeto